But edit settings at your own risk

-Update: It has been brought to my attention from a collegaue that the idea of QOS taking up 20% of the bandwidth is actually a myth.
+Update: It has been brought to my attention from a colleague that the idea of QOS taking up 20% of the bandwidth is actually a myth.
 Microsoft has an official response to this that you can read here and it’s been debunked on LifeHacker as well.
+Edit the setting at your own risk.

 This opens the group policy editor window.
 Under the Local Computer Policy choose Computer Configuration > Administrative Templates > Network > QOS Packet Scheduler > Limit Reservable Bandwidth.
 My screenshot below should guide you if you get lost on the navigation tree: